What Is Nephrotic Syndrome?

 - Current and previous medications, such as cortisone and cyclophosphamide.

 Homeopathic medicines are selected according to certain guidelines and therefore, when they are administered to trigger the desired immune response, it helps to heal the process of tissue damage in the kidneys.

-Homeopathic Medicines works well when prescribed after a detailed case study, as the prescription is based on individualized case taking.
-Self-medication is not advisable in chronic immunological renal condition like nephrotic syndrome.
-The methodology applied in treating the cases of Nephrotic Syndrome is clinically well-proven.
+Homeopathic Medicines work well when prescribed after a detailed case study, as the prescription is based on individualized case taking.
+Self-medication is not advisable in chronic immunological renal conditions like nephrotic syndrome.
+The methodology applied in treating the causes of Nephrotic Syndrome is clinically well-proven.
 Some of the commonly used homeopathic remedies are Eel Serum, Lycopodium clavatum, Phosphorus, Apis mellifica, and Carcinosin.